Sunrise, Minnesota

 Sunrise is an unincorporated community in Sunrise Township, Chisago County, Minnesota, United States.
 The community is located east-northeast of North Branch at the junction of Chisago County Road 9 and River Road.
 The Sunrise River flows through the community.
 Nearby places include North Branch, Harris, and Almelund.
 ZIP codes 55056 (North Branch) and 55032 (Harris) meet near Sunrise.
+As the crow flies, Sunrise is located ~1.35 miles south of the Minnesota–Wisconsin border along the St. Croix River.